snymanje/TodoApp-NodeTypeScript-/README.md

-﻿# TodoApp - Build with Node, express, mongoose and TypeScript.
+﻿# TodoApp - Build with Node, Express, Mongoose and TypeScript.